sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

     (cur_rsi > 70)):
 # SHORT TRADE EXIT LOGIC PLACED HERE
 ```
 So what exactly is going on?

 When the script runs it updates every 60 seconds + the value of the "elapsed_bar_time" variable.
 In this case, 1 second after the minute bar elapses or updates.
 The main_function has a while loop condition that runs and checks the api for updates on this cycle pattern.
 The script can be altered to update every 2 minutes, 5, 15, etc. As it checks for new bar data information, the timeseries tables will be updated and the script will take positions based on the criteria set.
+Whether your using minute, hourly, or daily bars, the script will continue to update and check for new bar data every 60 seconds.

 Let's say I wanted to check if the RSI was underneath 10 or over 90 for 3 consecutive periods (wow oversold much?)
 ```plaintext